 Even if you are on a budget, places like Riad les 2 Portes allow backpackers to experience what it’s like to stay in a riad.
 Only a five-minute walk from the heart of the medina, this riad provides private rooms with comforts like air-conditioning and a delicious breakfast that’s included in the price.

-The Perfect 3-Day Marrakech Itinerary
+The Perfect 3-Day Marrakesh Itinerary

-However, before we get to our Marrakech itinerary, we just wanted to remind you to purchase travel insurance.
+However, before we get to our Marrakesh itinerary, we just wanted to remind you to purchase travel insurance.
 You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 We personally use and recommend SafetyWing.
 For only around $10 a week, it’s really a no-brainer.
 You can get a quick, non-binding quote below:

-Day 1 in Marrakech
+Day 1 in Marrakesh

 And really, the best thing to do in the medina is to just wander and let yourself get lost among its narrow lanes, passages, and tunnels.
 As you go, you’ll get a sense of what life is like here, even if certain aspects like the street performers and vendors have been heightened for the sake of tourism.